pradipmudi/malicious-website-detector/README.md

 - **Optimized Resources:** Bloom filters offer a resource-efficient solution for handling large datasets, ensuring scalability and performance.

-- **Real-world Application:** Our project demonstrates the practical use of Bloom filters in cybersecurity, showcasing their effectiveness in detecting threats.

 ## Project Features:

 - **Add malicious websites in the bloom filter** using the `/add` endpoint